-You are going to the beach and you want to have the best vacation… right?
-Of course you do.
-I’m going to give you a few easy tips so you and your family are well prepared.
+You are going to the beach, and you want to have the best vacation right?
+Of course, you do.
+I’m going to give you a few easy tips, so you and your family are well prepared.
 You can soak up the vitamin D and enjoy the waves with confidence.
 Are you ready for this quick and easy beach safety guide?
 Let’s get started!

 Beach Safety Tips from a Local

-1. Before you get everyone out of the car tell the kids the rules for setting up.
+1. Before you get everyone out of the car, tell the kids the rules for setting up.
 For instance, “While mom and dad set up the umbrellas and chairs you all can lay out the beach blanket, and NO running down to the water until we are ready.”
 This way you don’t have children running straight for the ocean.
-It’s very hard to set up everything while trying to keep your eyes on your children.
+It’s very hard to set up everything while trying to keep your eyes on your kids.

 2. Be smart and set up your spot right near the lifeguard chair, this way the children have extra eyes on them while they are in the water.

 3. Take the time when you have your spot set up to point out your umbrella.
 If other umbrellas are the same color make sure you show your children landmarks that they can easily spot.

 4. Let your child know that if he can’t find you, no matter what, go straight to the lifeguard.
 Lifeguards can help a lot faster than wandering children.

 5. Talk to your kids about currents and rip tides beforehand and again when you get there.
 Be aware of what a rip tide looks like and what it does.
 Make sure your child knows if he is in a rip current NOT TO SWIM AGAINST IT, he will just get tired and carried out further.